-OFFENSIVE COACHING POSITIONS:

-- 1. One coach at home plate operating the tee.

-- 2. One 1st base coach.

-- 3. One 3rd base coach.

-- 4. One coach will stay in the dugout.

-DEFENSIVE COACHING POSITIONS:
+RECOMMENDED COACHING POSITIONS:

-- 1. One coach in the infield behind the pitcher assisting infielders. - 2.
-One coach in right-center field assisting fielders. - 3.
-One coach in left-center field assisting fielders.
+- 1. Offense - a.
+One coach at home plate operating the tee. - b.
+One 1st base coach. - c.
+One 3rd base coach. - d.
+One background checked volunteer (coach or team parent) MUST stay in the dugout at all times. - 2.
+Defense - a.
+One coach in the infield behind the pitcher assisting infielders. - b.
+One coach in right-center field assisting fielders. - c.
+One coach in left-center field assisting fielders. - 3.
+Additional coaches may be used as needed provided they have successfully completed a volunteer application and a criminal background check.